-A discussion on very important and relevant provision of the Indian Constitution to solve constitutional issues through legislation.
+A discussion on Ordinance in Indian Constitution which is very important and relevant provision of the Indian Constitution to solve constitutional issues through legislation.

 Article 123 of the Constitution of India contains the powers to promulgate ordinance in Indian Constitution, which reads as under:

 123- Power of President to promulgate Ordinances during recess of Parliament

 (1) If at any time, except when both the Houses of Parliament are in session, the President is satisfied that circumstances exist which render it necessary for him to take immediate action, he may promulgate such Ordinance as the circumstances appear to him to require.

 (2) An Ordinance promulgated under this article shall have the same force and effect as an Act of Parliament, but every such Ordinance-